MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 1. Install

-Clone this repo to your machine using the [steps](#get-a-local-copy-of-this-repo) above.
+Clone this repo to your machine - see the [steps](#get-a-local-copy-of-this-repo) above.

 No installation is needed.
-The _Docsify_ library is fetched in the browser - it's fetched remotely so internet connection is needed.
+When the HTML page is opened in the browser, the _Docsify_ library will be fetched from a CDN by the browser.

 ### 2. Run